These are the rules for the Student Podcast Challenge in grades five through 12. If you're looking for our college competition click here.

 10. ENTRANT REPRESENTATIONS, WARRANTIES, AND RELEASE.
-By entering, each Entrant represents and warrants to the Sponsor that: (a) the Submission is completely the original work of Entrant and their student(s) and was created solely by Entrant and their student(s) without assistance from any of the Sponsor's member stations; (b) the Submission is an original work and is not copied from any other source or previously distributed or disseminated in any media or format; and (c) the Submission is not in violation of or in conflict with the trademark, copyright, rights of privacy, rights of publicity, or any other rights of any kind or nature of any other person or entity.
+By entering, each Entrant represents and warrants to the Sponsor that: (a) the Submission is completely the original work of Entrant and their student(s) and was created solely by Entrant and their student(s); (b) the Submission is an original work and is not copied from any other source or previously distributed or disseminated in any media or format; and (c) the Submission is not in violation of or in conflict with the trademark, copyright, rights of privacy, rights of publicity, or any other rights of any kind or nature of any other person or entity.
 By submitting an entry, each Entrant agrees to release the Sponsor and its parent companies, affiliates, subsidiaries, promotional partners, member stations, and agents, and all others associated with the development and execution of this Contest, and the officers, directors, and employees of each of the foregoing, from any and all claims and liabilities arising from or in connection with participation in this Contest, including, without limitation claims for injury, loss, or damage of any kind resulting from participation in this Contest or acceptance or use of any prize, and claims based on rights of privacy, rights of publicity, false light, defamation, copyright, and/or trademark infringement relating to the submission or exploitation of Entrant's Submission.
 If an Entrant is a California resident, such Entrant hereby waives California Civil Code Section 1542, which states: "A general release does not extend to claims which the creditor does not know or suspect to exist in his or her favor at the time of executing the release, which, if known by him or her must have materially affected his or her settlement with the debtor."

 Each Entrant further agrees to release SoundCloud from any and all liability associated with this Contest or receipt or use of any prizes.